wp-plugins/pager-widget/readme.txt

 == Changelog ==

+= 1.7 =
+* Add Story Mode, which pages through all site content, not just content under a parent item.
+It basically walks through the site's tree structure.

 = 1.6 =
 * Add variable %title so you can display the name of the page on the pager links